Click here for Frequently ask questions about COVID-19 and Pregnancy.

 • We must limit the amount of people in our clinic.
 Only patients are allowed in the clinic, with the exception of our ultrasound department.
 One guest will be allowed to attend an obstetric ultrasound only with the patient.
 No visitors will be allowed to attend a gynecologic ultrasound.
 If a guest does attend the ultrasound, please ask them to wait outside the clinic during the physician appointment.
 Please do not bring CHILDREN in the clinic.

-• FaceTime, Skype or audio by phone will be allowed so that your spouse/partner will be able to take part.
+• FaceTime, Skype or audio by phone will be allowed only if your spouse/partner is not able to attend your ultrasound.

 • Exceptions are for a parent of a minor or someone accompanying an individual who cannot be left alone.

 • ALL patients will be screened before they are allowed into the waiting room.
 We will ask a few questions and do a quick temperature scan.
 If your temperature is 100 degrees or over, you will have to wait outside the office until a provider can evaluate the situation.